 Table 2.
-Suppression of NNTBs jetstream activity by NTBs outbreaks
+Suppression of NNTBs jet stream activity by NTBs outbreaks

-The dates of onset of the NTBs super-fast outbreaks, and the appearance of NNTBs jet-stream spots thereafter, were as follows. [from Ref.3f]
+The dates of onset for the NTBs super-fast outbreaks, and the appearance of NNTBs jet stream spots thereafter, were as follows (from ref.
+3f).

-1970 August: No NNTBs jet-stream spots were seen thereafter, nor in 1971, even though there had been plenty up to 1970 July.
+1970 August No NNTBs jet stream spots were seen thereafter, nor in 1971, even though there had been plenty up to 1970 July.
 New NNTBs spots 1972 July.

-1975 Sep.: None in 1975 nor 1976.
-New NNTBs spots 1978 Nov.

-1980 May: None in 1980/81.
+1975 September None in 1975 nor 1976.
+New NNTBs spots 1978 November.
+1980 May None in 1980/81.
 New NNTBs spots by 1984 May.

-1985 (suspected NTBs outbreak during solar conjunction early in the year): Just one spot in 1985, and 4 tiny ones in 1986, recorded mainly from the Pic du Midi.
+1985 (Suspected NTBs outbreak during solar conjunction early in the year).
+Just one spot in 1985, & four tiny ones in 1986, recorded mainly from the Pic du Midi.
 New NNTBs spots by 1988 August.

-1990 Feb.: The exception.
-A substantial outbreak of NNTBs jet-stream spots started in 1990 Jan. and continued at least until March, and was still continuing (after solar conjunction) from Dec. onwards.
+1990 February The exception.
+A substantial outbreak of NNTBs jet stream spots started in 1990 January and continued at least until March, still continuing (after solar conjunction) from December onwards.
 (This was also the only NTBs super-fast outbreak which did not produce substantial reddish colour.)

-Discussion (2): Historical perspective and implications for Global Upheavals
+2. Historical perspective & implications for global upheavals

-Timing of the NEB and NTB outbreaks
+Timing of the NEB & NTB outbreaks

 The coincidence of the NEB Revival and the NTBs outbreak (NTB Revival), which started only a month apart, is both satisfying and puzzling.
 It is satisfying because both occurred in line with previously established periodicities of 3-5 years for NEB expansion events and 5 years for NTBs super-fast outbreaks.
-But it is puzzling because no previous instances were known when both occurred together.
-Perhaps the two events coincided merely by chance - or perhaps there was a physical connection between them, but apparently unique to this year.
+However, it is puz-